April 29, 2025

 Image of Instant Premiere Details dashboard

-3. On the final upload screen, set visibility to Public and then click Set as instant Premiere to save your selections
+3. On the final upload screen, set visibility to Public and then click Set as instant Premiere to immediately launch your video as a Premiere.
+The countdown will begin right away, so be prepared to engage with viewers in the chat.

 Setting a video as instant Premiere

-After you’ve hit publish, you’ll get a URL for the Premiere page, which you can use to promote your watch party.
-Subscribers will receive a push notification about your Premiere that they can click on to navigate straight to the Premiere page.
+After you've hit publish, you'll get a URL for the Premiere page, which you can use to promote your watch party across social media, email newsletters, or other channels.
+Subscribers will receive a push notification about your Premiere that they can click on to navigate straight to the Premiere page and join the live chat.

 Once your video has Premiered, it will automatically show up in your channel just like any other video.

-Here are some tips for a successful instant Premiere:
+Here are some tips for a successful instant Premiere to maximize engagement and viewership:

 • If you have more than 1,000 subscribers, you can customize your Premiere countdown theme, unlock monetization benefits, or show a trailer on the watch page before your Premiere starts.
 This can be a great way to tease future videos or promote an upcoming product.